zimicjs/zimic/README.md

 > [!IMPORTANT]
 >
-> All mocking operations in remote interceptors are _asynchronous_, because they require network communication with an
-> [interceptor server](#zimic-server).
-Make sure to `await` the [handlers](#httprequesthandler) before making requests.
+> All mocking operations in remote interceptors are _asynchronous_.
+Make sure to `await` them before making requests.
 >
 > If you are using [`typescript-eslint`](https://typescript-eslint.io), a handy rule is
 > [`@typescript-eslint/no-floating-promises`](https://typescript-eslint.io/rules/no-floating-promises).
 It checks
-> promises that are not being handled, avoiding mistakes by forgetting to `await` remote interceptor operations.
+> unhandled promises, avoiding forgetting to `await` remote interceptor operations.

 > [!TIP]
 >